 She ended up missing the true needs of Jesus.
 She wasn’t serving in the way he wanted to be served.

 Then, she lost her joy.
-Although she was in the presence of Jesus was too distracted to benefit from it.
+Although she was in the presence of Jesus, she was too distracted to benefit from it.

 Soon enough she became overwhelmed and started snapping at people.
 She became angry.
 Then, she turned on Jesus.